The best video hosting providers

 • Video on Demand (VOD): JW Player provides hosting for on-demand videos.
 Originally a pure video player, JW has developed into a hosting platform with a media library.

-• Video management: Videos can be managed via the JW dashboard.
-Analytics features are integrated.
+• Video management: Videos can be managed through the JW dashboard, which includes integrated analytics.
 JW Player has a particular focus on advertising management (VAST/VPAID ad integration, ad scheduling) and branding (customizable player).
-The platform is developer-friendly in terms of adaptability.
+The platform is also developer-friendly, allowing for flexible customization.

 • Infrastructure & hosting: JW Player hosts videos on its own cloud servers (often based on AWS) and distributes them via a global CDN.
 Larger customers can ask for specific country hosting.
 The JW Player is very API-oriented.
 There is a JavaScript Player API for web, a data API for content, and mobile SDKs.
 Developers can thus control player behavior, build their own UIs or automatically load videos into the system.